indexsupply/shovel/indexsupply.com/shovel/docs/index.md

 Using `filter_ref` creates a dependency between the integration being filtered and the referenced integration.
 Shovel ensures that the referenced integration runs before the dependent integration.

+A common BTREE index is automatically created for the reference table's column.
+This ensures that filter checks can happen as quickly as possible.
+The indexed is named `shovel_%s` where `%s` is the name of the referenced column.

 ### Filter Examples

 <details>